ASHUMHRPROJECTS1/DIY-Bicycle-Light/README.md

 > Your **DIY Bicycle Lamp DIY Bicycle Lamp** is now ready to lightup the
 > path in darkness.

-**New users will also get some coupons while registering atvia this blue link.**
+**New users will also get some coupons while registering at [JLCPCB](https://jlcpcb.com/IAT)[ ](https://jlcpcb.com/IAT) via this blue link..**

-**Thank you for reading this guide, hopefully**, **this guide provides full steps to help you to create your own this guide provides full steps to help you to create your ownDIY**

-**Bicycle Lamp.If you have any questions please post them in the comment section below.
-If you have any questions please post them in the comment section below.**
+**Thank you for reading this guide, hopefully**, **this guide provides full steps to help you to create your own this guide provides full steps to help you to create your own DIY Bicycle Lamp.If you have any questions please post them in the comment section below.**